PrajualR/sms-spam-ham-classifier/README.md

 # Spam SMS Classification using NLP, Word2Vec and AvgWord2Vec

 This project implements an SMS spam classification system using Natural Language Processing (NLP) techniques.
-It leverages Word2Vec word embeddings and AvgWord2Vec approach to convert text data into meaningful numerical features for machine learning models.
+It leverages TfidfVectorizer, Word2Vec word embeddings and AvgWord2Vec approach to convert text data into meaningful numerical features for machine learning models.

 ## 📁 Project Structure